 \changed{Type equivalence for higher-order channels poses interesting challenges, for both the bisimulation-based declarative definition~\cite{DBLP:conf/icfp/ThiemannV16} and its grammar-based algorithmic version~\cite{DBLP:conf/tacas/AlmeidaMV20} rely on first-order messages.
 A recent work by Costa \etal~\cite{costa.etal:polymorphic-hocfst} extends both the bisimulation and the grammar construction to higher-order session types.
 Furthermore, we do not expect difficulties in type duality for higher-order types, given that the results in this paper rely on building a type dual to a given type, a simple operation when contrasted with checking the duality of session types.}

-\paragraph{Acknowledgements} We thank the detailed comments of the anonymous reviewers that greatly contributed to improve the paper.
-Support for this research was provided by the Fundação para a Ciência e a Tecnologia through project SafeSessions, ref.\ PTDC/CCI-COM/6453/2020, and the LASIGE Research Unit, ref.\ UIDB/00408/2020 and ref.\ UIDP/00408/2020.
+\paragraph{Acknowledgements} We thank the anonymous reviewers for their detailed comments that greatly contributed to improve the paper.
+This work was supported by FCT through project SafeSessions, ref.\ PTDC/CCI-COM/6453/2020, and the LASIGE Research Unit, ref.\ UIDB/00408/2020 and ref.\ UIDP/00408/2020.